JuanuMusic/LensDotNet/src/Examples/LensDotNet.Examples.Unity/README.md

-# Use LendsDotNet in Unity
+# Use LensDotNet in Unity
 LensDotNet is built to support the .NET Standard framework, which makes it compatible with Unity.

 A couple of extra steps have to be taken in order to use it in your project.